Kandelonius/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used as authentication to access restricted content on a website such as member only content.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use protected routes to restrict access to certain pages so that only people with a token can access it.

 - [ ] Describe how web servers work.

+web servers hold the data that is hosted on the internet.
+Our computer makes a request to the nearest server and it is returned to us in the form of the website we were trying to view.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C is create which uses POST, R is read which uses GET, U is update which uses PUT, D is delete which uses DELETE.

 ## Project Set Up